dupuy/reliabot/README.md

 ## FAQ

-### Can I use Reliabot with Renovate?
+### Does Reliabot work with Renovate?

-No. [Renovate][9] detects all supported dependency information in repositories and manages them unless `packageRules` configure it to ignore them, so Reliabot functionality is not needed.
-[Renovate's configuration][10] is also very complex, so it would be challenging to create a tool to manage it.
+No. [Renovate][9] detects all supported dependency information in repositories and manages them unless `packageRules` configure it to ignore them, so Reliabot isn't needed.
+As [Renovate configuration][10] is quite complex, creating a tool to manage that would be challenging.

-### Can I install Reliabot with Homebrew?
+### Can you install Reliabot with Homebrew?

 There is no [Homebrew][11] formula for Reliabot yet, but any contributions for one are welcome.
+To install it for the command line, use `pip`, `poetry` or any other Python package manager.
+If you only use it for `pre-commit` checks, you don't need to install anything, just add it to `.pre-commit-config.yaml`.

 ### Can Reliabot generate a PR to update Dependabot configuration?

-Generally, it is better to update the Dependabot configuration in the same PR where dependency management changes are made, so Reliabot does not create PRs itself.
+Generally, it's better to update the Dependabot configuration in the same PR that makes dependency management changes, so Reliabot just makes changes that you can add to the current PR.
+The pre-commit.ci continuous integration service does that if you configure Reliabot in `.pre-commit-config.yaml`.
 A GitHub Action could create a separate PR, and any contributions for such an action are also welcome.

 ## Configuring Reliabot behavior